JacobPeacey/MyDigitalPortfolio/README.md

 - Work, employment and any work Experience ive completed...
 Centre VR, You are the monster project?
 - A table showcasing the qualification i have or, those that i am currently working towards, updated as and when.
 - A sitemap which aids in SEO
-- A document which contains imprtant Snippets of code I have used
+- A document which contains important Snippets of code I have used
+- Links to App Store Projects nad Synced Co. organisation Page

 This whole portfolio is a way for me to showcase my skill and any projects I am working on.
 As intended, it allows employers to view my work on a website that may in the future be hosted on the world-wide web.
 Furthermore, It can also act as a hub for me to effectively document my life outside of work.